 Ubud is a land of mystical landscapes and deep tradition.
-In staying here, you’ll be in close quarters with rice paddies that topple into the valleys, overgrown jungles hosting ancient Hindu temples, and mischievous camera-stealing monkeys.
+In staying here, you’ll be in close quarters with rice paddies that topple into the valleys, overgrown jungles hosting ancient Balinese temples, and mischievous camera-stealing monkeys.

 Although day trip to Ubud is possible from Kuta or Seminyak, I’d recommend staying longer to get into close quarters with Balinese culture and to have time to experience all of the best things to do in Ubud.
 With all the area offers and the sheer volume of potential day trips from Ubud, you could easily wander around for a week and experience little downtime.

 Accommodations in Ubud occupy just about every price point.
 On a tight budget?
 Homestays will be your best option.
 Walk outside of central Ubud and haggle to score the best homestay deals.
 Likewise, mid-range and luxury hotels are generally best outside of Ubud where the vistas—and the value for your dollar—are most impressive.
 The Goya Boutique Resort (rooms starting at $168) offer just about the best views you’ll find anywhere.